jtw007/domino-client/README.md

 ## Project Pitch and description
 The year is 2023 and to some people's surprise, Twitter died.
 In its place, a new social media has sprung up.
 McFaceBook is a blog-style social media app that lets users post their thoughts and commenters can wage flame wars against each other in the comment sections (if it exists 🤫).

 ## Approach
 ### Choosing a Project Idea
 On the day the project was assigned, we had a Google Doc that each team member added their ideas for what kind of app they wanted to create, along with what names they would want the app to be called.
 ### Splitting the Work
 Originally, we had a difficult time trying to divide the work among all 4 members because our pitch needed to be resubmitted.
 However, once it was approved, it was easy to divide the work because we had been planning on the Miro board.
+Once we finished dividing the work, it went relatively smoothly for us.
+In the beginning, we had a few merge conflicts but we quickly learned how to avoid them and how to solve them as well. <br>
+We had to deal with a few errors that were a bit tricky, but we were able to overcome those with a lot of searching on Google, as well as some hints being dropped by the instructors.

 ## Website Preview
 ![Model](/screenshots/website.png)